-(2) Payouts are determined by the aggregate earnings per share ("EPS") level for the award period.
+- (1) Represents the targeted award amount payable in the year 2000 if earned for the fiscal years 1998-1999 award period. - (2) Payouts are determined by the aggregate earnings per share ("EPS") level for the award period.
 The target amount will be paid if 100% of the targeted EPS is achieved; the threshold amount will be paid if at least 96.55% of the targeted EPS is achieved; and the maximum amount will be paid if 110.87% or more of the targeted EPS is achieved.
 No payment will be made unless at least 96.55% of the targeted EPS level is achieved.

 The Compensation and Management Development Committee consists of four non-employee directors.
 The Committee regularly reviews the Company's executive compensation policies and practices and establishes the salaries of executive officers.
-The Committee also administers the Deferred Compensation Plan, the EVA Bonus Plan (the "EVA Plan") and the 1994 Lilly Stock Plan, the stock plan covering executive officers and other members of management.
+The Committee also administers the Deferred Compensation Plan, the EVA Plan and the 1994 Lilly Stock Plan, the stock plan covering executive officers and other members of management.